Bottom Line: What is the ROI of Supply Chain Network Design Software?

 When the models are built, running scenarios with these large businesses can be a lot of fun.
 We were typically flexing volumes and adding or relaxing constraints and then only had to wait 15-20 seconds for the model to run on the cloud and tame these complex networks into a comprehensive solution.

-Justifying the investment: AIMMS Network Design ROI
+Justifying the investment: Supply Chain Network Design ROI

 The first hurdle to overcome is to justify the time investment and the cost of the software subscription.
 To do this, we assume that these sample new customers will initially optimize based only on their current distribution assets and constraints (such as lead times), and simply allow the technology to make the best of what they already have by optimizing customer/DC associations.
-A $7.5Bn business will justify the investment easily with full payback within the first quarter of starting.
-Extrapolating to smaller, simpler businesses, it’s likely that an entity needs to be scaled at around $500M annual revenue and above to meet this first ROI hurdle.

 Looking into opportunities

-Having justified the project investment, it’s now time to get into the more substantial opportunities that present themselves in these sample $7.5B businesses, particularly at this time of great change.
 We flexed demand by decreasing volume by 40% in 5% increments, and also by growing volume by 40% in 5% increments.
-These are numbers that aren’t unusual anymore – both high-tech consumer products and pharma are seeing major changes to different product categories.
-We relaxed constraints to allow the model to add (and fund) more distribution centers and also close distribution centers, where they didn’t support an optimized solution.
+These are numbers that aren’t unusual anymore – both high-tech consumer products and pharma are seeing major changes in different product categories.

 What we tend to see is businesses reducing relative transport costs as volumes shrink.
 This saving is then overwhelmed by oversized fixed costs.
 As volumes increase, assets tend to be better leveraged, but capacity shortages require the business to service customers from distribution centers that are further away.
-Eventually, the business overheats its assets and can’t service all customers.
+Eventually, the company overheats its assets and can’t service all customers.

 Optimization ‘right sizes’ your network for each scenario.
-That’s why it’s key to be able to run a multitude of scenarios to get not “one right answer,” but create a solution that is resilient to a wide range of volume changes and situations.
-Optimization is here to help you, but keep in mind that it’s only a tool.
+That’s why it’s key to be able to run a multitude of scenarios to get not “one right answer,” but to create a solution that is resilient to a wide range of volume changes and situations.
+Optimization is here to help you but keep in mind that it’s only a tool.
 The largest value comes from you posing great questions and exploring new, innovative scenarios.

 The largest value of optimization comes from you posing great questions and exploring new, innovative scenarios.” – Tweet this

-Summing up
+Summing up!